-The full programe will be announced shortly - several key speakers are already retained!
+The preliminary programme is now ready.
+Several key speakers are already retained!
 The 2017 programme will cover the following subjects amongst others:

 Gene editing to cure heart failure (CRISPR/CAS, iPS)Heart failure and Atrial Fibrillation: shared mechanisms?Innate immunity and Heart FailureMetabolic reprogramming in Heart Failure

 As in previous years, talks will be given by invited speakers with ample time for discussion.
 Participant numbers are restricted to 120 attendees, thus creating an atmosphere condusive to dialogue and networking.

 The HFA provides hotel accommodation and all meals which are taken exclusively in the hotel.

 The HFA also provides a bus service which will be provided from Geneva airport on Wednesday 25 January at 15:30 and back to the airport on Saturday 28 January (book flights after 15:30).
 The meeting begins with a Welcome Dinner on Wednesday evening.
 Sessions continue right until 13:00 on Saturday.